rejamison/avs-tester/README.md

 2. Clone the project:

         git clone git@github.com:rejamison/avs-tester.git
-3. Edit config.js to set the Client ID and Client Secret from your AVS device configuration.
+3. Edit config.js to set the Client ID, Client Secret and Product ID from your AVS device configuration.
 4. Run the LWA webapp component to perform an OAuth exchange to retrieve a Refresh Token you'll use to authenticate as the Alexa user when using the tool: